arham1999/arham1999/README.md

 <h1 align="center">Hi 👋, I'm Arham Awan</h1>

-A full-stack developer passionate about bringing ideas to life and building web and mobile applications that solve real-world problems and make a positive impact.
+A Full Stack Developer passionate about bringing ideas to life and building web and mobile applications that solve real-world problems and make a positive impact.
 I strive to serve humanity through technology, focusing on quality, clean code, and continuous learning to drive innovation 🚀.

 - 🔭 I believe every day is an opportunity to learn, growth never stops!